tytydraco/microroot/README.md

 ## Build Script Method
 MicroRoot comes with a build script to automate the build process of MicroRoot.
 Simply clone this repository and run the build script with `./build.sh`.
 The script will handle everything for you.
-Run `./build.sh clean` to run a `make clean` in the Buildroot directory.

 ## Manual Method
 MicroRoot is built using [Buildroot](https://buildroot.org/), a tool for